OlimilO1402/XL_VBanywhere/README.md

 End Enum
 ```

-Every Enum-constant is a 32 bit integer resp VB.Long, that is of course sufficient for pointers.
+Every Enum-constant is a 32 bit integer resp VB.Long, that is of course sufficient for pointers in x86.
 By inventing the Enum-type LongPtr we get the advantage to define every API-function in VBC and VBA7-x64 to be the same, and differing only in the keyword PtrSafe.
 Now we finally can get rid of so many conditional-compilation-lines of code like "#If VBA7 Then".
-For structurs resp ud-types for the windows-API, we get the benefit to avoid conditional compilation completely, and delete unecessary double declared ud-types, saving a lot of lines of code.
+For structurs/ud-types for the windows-API, we get the benefit to avoid conditional compilation completely, and delete unnecessary double declared ud-types, saving a lot of lines of code.

 ### Further Reading ###
 [docs.microsoft: Kompatibilität zwischen der 32-Bit- und der 64-Bit-Version von Office](https://docs.microsoft.com/de-de/office/client-developer/shared/compatibility-between-the-32-bit-and-64-bit-versions-of-office)